EtCon: Edit-then-Consolidate for Reliable Knowledge Editing: EtCon

-Here, \(\epsilon\) is a hyperparameter that defines the clipping radius, which controls the size of the trust region.
-The probability ratio \(r_t(\theta_{\text{new}})\) is the core of this objective and is defined as:
+Here, \(\epsilon\) is a hyperparameter that defines the clipping threshold.
+Following \citet{zhu2025proximal}, the ratio clipping mechanism provides implicit trust-region regularization by (i) bounding the log-probability change per sample to $\log r_t \in [\log(1-\epsilon),\, \log(1+\epsilon)]$, and (ii) nullifying gradients when the ratio exceeds the upper bound.
+The probability ratio \(r_t(\theta)\) is the core of this objective and is defined as:

-where \(\pi_{\theta_{\text{new}}}(a_t|S_t)\) is the probability of generating the ground-truth answer \(a_t\) given the context \(S_t\) from the model with \textbf{updated FFN parameters}, and \(\pi_{\theta_{\text{old}}}(a_t|S_t)\) is the corresponding probability from the \textbf{reference policy}.
+where \(\pi_{\theta}(a_t|\mathbf{S}_t)\) is the probability of generating the target token \(a_t\) given the context \(\mathbf{S}_t\) from the model with \textbf{the current FFN parameters}, and \(\pi_{\theta_{\text{old}}}(a_t|\mathbf{S}_t)\) is the corresponding probability from the \textbf{reference policy}.
 At the start of the editing process, this reference policy is the initial vanilla LLM.
 For each subsequent edit instance in the sequential editing process, it is then updated to be the state of the model resulting from the immediately preceding edit.

-This objective function creates a trust-region constraint that is critical for balanced knowledge editing.
-The term \(r_t(\theta)\) aims to increase the likelihood of the correct answer, which is analogous to the objective in standard supervised fine-tuning.
-However, the `clip` function prevents this ratio from deviating too far from 1.
-When the updated model becomes significantly more confident about the target answer than the original model (i.e., when \(r_t(\theta) > 1+\epsilon\)), the gradient signal is effectively nullified for that instance.
-This mechanism acts as a powerful regularization, discouraging overly aggressive updates that could lead to overfitting on the new fact and, consequently, the disruption of pre-trained capabilities.
+This objective function acts as a trust-region regularizer via ratio clipping.
+The term $r_{t}(\theta)$ encourages the model to increase the likelihood of the target answer, similar to standard supervised fine-tuning.
+Crucially, when this ratio exceeds the threshold $1+\epsilon$, the gradient with respect to $\theta_{\text{FFN}}$ is nullified.
+This design effectively removes optimization pressure from well-learned samples, constraining parametric deviation and preventing individual edits from dominating the parameter updates.

-By integrating targeted parameter updates with a constrained optimization objective, TPSFT directly addresses the editing trilemma. \textbf{Locality} is achieved by physically confining the updates to the FFN layers, which are hypothesized to be the primary repositories of factual knowledge. \textbf{Reliability} is enforced by the supervised objective that maximizes the probability of the new fact.
-Finally, stability is preserved by the PSFT clipping mechanism, which prevents drastic policy shifts and ensures that the model's behavior remains stable and consistent across a wide range of inputs beyond the specific edit.
+However, despite these constraints, TPSFT remains a teacher-forced training mechanism implicitly conditioned on ground-truth prefixes $y_{<t}$.
+During inference, the model must rely on its own generated history $\hat{y}_{<t}$.
+This discrepancy creates a fundamental \textit{train-inference mismatch}: while the knowledge is parametrically encoded, it may not be reliably elicited during autoregressive generation.
+This critical limitation necessitates the subsequent consolidation phase.